geetanjalikumari266/nmap-netwok-scan/README.md

 Task 1: Scan Your Local Network for Open Ports

-Objective
+Objective:
 To discover open ports on devices in the local network and understand network exposure.

-Tools Used
+Tools Used:
-Nmap 7.95
+Nmap 7.95,
-Kali Linux
+Kali Linux,
 Wireshark (Optional)

-Procedure
+Procedure:
 Verified Nmap installation.
 Identified local network range.
 Performed TCP SYN scan using Nmap.